• Skip to primary navigation

 1. Respiratory Issues

-Ginger has natural antihistamine properties so if you are suffering from a cold, the flu or even bronchitis or something more serious, it can help.
-Many use ginger to treat allergies and it has been proven to inhibit contraction of the airways and to help stimulate mucus secretion so it works wonders for those who have pneumonia.
-Just a teaspoon of the juice mixed with a spoonful of honey can help to cure a sore throat and ginger tea is a very popular winter drink because it helps to ward off congestion and sinus problems.
+Ginger has natural antihistamine properties, so if you are suffering from a cold, the flu, or even bronchitis or something more serious, it can help.
+Many use ginger to treat allergies, and it has been proven to inhibit the contraction of the airways and to help stimulate mucus secretion, so it works wonders for those who have pneumonia.
+Just a teaspoon of the juice mixed with a spoonful of honey can help to cure a sore throat, and ginger tea is a very popular winter drink because it helps to ward off congestion and sinus problems.

 2. Nausea